adamsuk/sradams-co-uk-content/blog-content/cv.md

 ---
-date: "2021-03-27"
+date: "2021-09-14"
 title: "Scott Adams – Curriculum Vitae"
 tags: ["Career"]
 ---
+### TL;DR
-Platform Engineer, Python Developer, Nuclear Engineer, Physicist, DevOps Avocate
+Experience: Senior Software Engineer, Platform Engineer, Python Developer, Nuclear Engineer, Physicist, DevOps Avocate\

-Email: sra405@protonmail.com

-Phone: 07840579704
+Key Skills: Python, Javascript, Terraform, Bash, C/C#, Matlab, Docker, Puppet, Kubernetes, GCP, MySQL, Linux, Git, Github/Gitlab, CircleCI, Github Actions, Helm

+Contact me by [email](mailto:sra405@protonmail.com) or by [phone](tel:+44840579704)
 ___
-### Skills (TL;DR)
-Python, Terraform, Bash, C/C#, Matlab, Docker, Puppet, Kubernetes, GCP, MySQL, Linux, Git, Github/Gitlab, CircleCI, Helm
-___
 ## Personal Profile
-I'm currently a Platform Engineer at [Koodoo](https://koodoo.io/).
-This has allowed me to focus solely on tools and approaches used in a modern technology stack.
+I'm currently a Senior Software Engineer at [Koodoo](https://koodoo.io/).
+This has allowed me to focus solely on development tools and approaches used in a modern technology stack.
-My day-to-day involves a wide range of activities ranging from DevOps CI/CD pipelines, cloud-based infrastructure provisioning and general monitoring of staging and production deployments.
+My day-to-day involves a wide range of activities ranging from frontend developments (typically Next.js), backend developments (typically Express.js), DevOps CI/CD pipelines and taking part in scoping/planning activities.
 I've held a variety of roles, predominantly software focused.
 My initial exposure to software development was as a Thermo-Fluid Engineer at Rolls-Royce.
 This role allowed me to learn analytical and simulation skills in a wide range of exciting and varied projects in the nuclear sector, both civil and marine.
 I have led various python based developments, from design/develop through to integration and user acceptance testing, initially utilising waterfall then championing DevOps principles.
 My career to date has benefited significantly from the transferable skills I obtained from my academic, teaching and engineering experiences.
 This has allowed me present to various levels of senior management, apply coaching techniques to peers and efficiently inform and engage stakeholders.
 ___
 ## Education and Work Experience
 ***
-### Platform Engineer, Koodoo - Mortgage Power Ltd (11/2020 - Present)
+### Senior Software Engineer, Koodoo - Mortgage Power Ltd (08/2021 - Present)
 #### Fully Remote
+- Responsible for developing and maintaining various parts frontend and backend applications.
+- Partaking in the agile sprint cycle with input into planning and estimation as well as peer code reviews.
+- Produced proof-of-concepts and developer tools such as useful CLI commands and migration to a shared component library.
+***
+### Platform Engineer, Koodoo - Mortgage Power Ltd (11/2020 - 08/2020)
+#### Fully Remote
 - Responsible for provisioning and maintaining the businesses cloud infrastructure (predominantly GCP but includes resources in AWS and Azure).
 - I provisioned the infrastructure from initial development to production for two major projects in the company (including terraform for GCP resources and 3rd party products such as Auth0 and Sentry).
 - Responsible for the CI/CD pipelines across the business.
 - I wrote the whole pipeline for the adoption of Next.js and Helm in CircleCI utilising the Orb structure and introduced significant improvements to existing pipelines (automation of terraform repositories, pipeline image generation/push to a private registry and tag based deployments for front and backend repositories).
 - Produced proof-of-concepts for new tools and services such as Pulumi, Helm, Lighthouse, Github Actions and Netlify.
 - Assisted GCP cluster migration (staging and production).
-This included transfer of deployments using Velero and updating pipelines to populate a new private container registry and update front and backend services.
+This included transfer of deployments using Velero and updating pipelines to populate a new private container registry and update services.
 ***
 ### Performance Methods Lead, Rolls-Royce - UK SMR (02/2020 - 11/2020)
 #### Rolls-Royce, Jubilee House, Derby.